Breast Augmentation in the Toronto Area

 Breast Augmentation vs. Breast Lift Surgery

 Breast augmentation adds volume to the breasts, but it cannot address significant sagging.
 A breast lift, a procedure technically called mastopexy, repositions drooping breast tissue to create a more youthful shape and silhouette.
-Patients who are happy with the size of their breasts but concerned about downturned nipples and sagginess are best suited for a stand-alone breast lift.
-However, both mastopexy and breast augmentation can be performed together to improve the size, shape, and position of the breasts.
+Patients who are happy with the size of their breasts but are concerned about downturned nipples and sagginess are best suited for a stand-alone breast lift.
+However, mastopexy and breast augmentation can be performed together to improve the size, shape, and position of the breasts.
 This combined approach typically yields a full, perky, youthful-looking result.

 Commonly Combined Procedures